 Advocacy Works: Climate Ready DC

-Back in 2016 the District Department of Energy and the Environment (DOEE) drafted the Climate Ready D.C.
-Plan.
-During the public engagement period Casey Trees staff and volunteers worked with the city to identify how trees could be incorporated as a management tool.
+Climate change experts are predicting hotter summers and heavier rains in Washington, D.C.
+Research shows that trees increase climate change resilience.
+During the public engagement period, Casey Trees staff and volunteers worked with the city to identify how trees could be incorporated into the plan as a management tool.

 Tree Report Card 2017